bibleexchange/courses/pentateuch-related/en/604_deuteronomy-study-questions.md

 # Why would we say that Deuteronomy is the most integral part of thePentateuch?

-## Deuteronomy is a most integral part of the Pentateuch seeing that it condenses and continues the great truths of the first four books of the Bible
+## Deuteronomy is a most integral part of the Pentateuch seeing that it condenses and continues the great truths of the first four books of theBible

 # Moses admonishes in Deuteronomy to "remember especially" something.
 What was it?
 Give reference.